 Pot marigold (Calendula officinalis), also known as Spanish marigold, has a long history of being used medicinally.
 Use for pot marigold dates back to at least the 12th century.
 Pot marigold is naturally high in chemicals called flavonoids.
 Flavonoids are natural antioxidants that help protect the plant from unstable free radical molecules.
 In addition to being a competent killer of the yeast which causes human yeast infections (Candida spp.), pot marigold is also able to fight inflammation, kill many types of bacteria, and is a capable antiviral.
-Common pot marigold for yeast infection is a viable, safe way to naturally treat yourself.
-You can find pot marigold in dried form in herbal pills.
-You can also procure pot marigold essential oil and use it for a yeast infection as well.
-Try using both for a superior natural remedy!
+Common pot marigold for a yeast infection is a viable, safe way to naturally treat yourself.
+You can find pot marigold in dried form, or as herbal pills.
+You can also procure pot marigold essential oil and use it medicinally as well.
+Try using both the essential oil and the dried herb for, perhaps, a superior remedy!

 Pot Marigold Herbal Remedy for Yeast Infections

 Pot marigold is very safe to use; and, can be made into a tea, soaked in oil, or directly inserted into the vagina.
 To get the best results, it would perhaps be best to use the herb all three ways.
 Make a tea of the flowers and drink it daily.
 Collect the flowers, dry them, and let them soak in a base oil of some kind.
 Apply the oil directly to the vagina or infected area to fight Candida.
 Along with putting the pot marigold oil in the vagina, you can also insert the dried herb directly into the vagina as well.
 It’s really up to you on how you want to use this herbal remedy; but, the way to get the maximum effect may be to use it in all these different ways.